Author: Mahir Khan

 Mevlana Iljazi

 Raised in an Albanian immigrant household in Waterbury, CT, Mevlana brings a lived understanding of health inequities to her public health work.
-Witnessing neighbors and her own father struggle with addiction, stigmatizing care, and limited access to services ignited her commitment to equity-focused practice.
+Witnessing people in her life struggle with addiction, stigmatizing care, and limited access to services ignited her commitment to equity-focused practice.
 A first-generation college graduate (B.S. in Allied Health Sciences, minor in Psychological Sciences, UConn ’25), she is now pursuing an MPH at the UConn School of Medicine (expected May 2027).

 Her experience spans frontline care and research.
 In emergency departments at Connecticut Children’s and Bristol Hospital and in laboratory client services at Hartford Hospital, she supported diverse, often underserved patients while honing culturally responsive communication and coordination skills.
 Academically, she contributed to an international study on youth obesity and the Mediterranean diet, a meta-analytic project on cancer survivors and caregiver wellbeing, and a Health Disparities Institute evaluation using CBPR principles.
 The Segal Scholars Fund will enable her to deepen this community-engaged research and training, with a career goal of leading programs that expand equitable care, reduce addiction stigma, and improve mental health access for immigrant and low-income communities.